sethneel/RailsTwitter/README.md

 `where` and `find_by` take in a hash, so you can enter as many parameters into the method as you want.

 The nice thing is that you can also chain these methods in any combination like so: `User.where(first_name: 'Grace').limit(10).order(id: :desc)`.
 But note that sometimes the order in which the methods are chained matters.
 Is `User.limit(10).where(first_name: 'Grace').order(id: :desc)` different from `User.where(first_name: 'Grace').limit(10).order(id: :desc)`?
 We'll leave that as an exercise for you.

+## Extra Credit
+Here are a few extra credit ideas you can try out:

+- Add additional validations for your models (Easy)
+- Add a profile picture or avatar for your user (Medium)
+- Add friends list to the user's profile page (Medium)
+- Enable comments and likes to user's statuses (Medium)
+- Use React/Vue to Replace ERB (Hard)

+Each "Easy" is worth 5% more points.
+Each "Easy" feature not listed here is worth 6% more points.
+Each "Medium" is worth 10% more points.
+Each "Medium" feature not listed here is worth 12% more points.
+Each "Hard" is worth 15% more points.
+Each "Hard" feature not listed here is worth 18% more points.

+You can ask about the implementation of all extra credit features in office hours or on CampusWire public channels / public questions.

 ## Submission